Skip to main content

 S.T.A.T Tourniquet

-Featured as our product of the month, the S.T.A.T (Smart Tactical Application Tourniquet) is an advanced solution which is highly efficient in mass casualty incident situations.
-It uses simple technology to have a huge impact on the management of the patient’s injury.
+Featured as a previous product of the month, the S.T.A.T (Smart Tactical Application Tourniquet) is an advanced solution which is highly efficient in mass casualty incident situations.
+It uses simple technology to greatly impact the management of the patient’s injury.
 The S.T.A.T is simple to apply to adults, children and even dogs, taking as little as 5 seconds, significantly reducing blood loss from catastrophic bleeding.
 The band is waterproof and has a built-in timer which accurately displays how long the tourniquet has been locked in place in half-hour segments.
-Not only is the S.T.A.T compact, the intuitive design means it can be used for a plethora of situations, whether it is to hold dressings in place, bind patient’s limbs together, make a splint or carry equipment.
+Not only is the S.T.A.T compact, but the intuitive design means it can be used for a plethora of situations, whether it is to hold dressings in place, bind patient’s limbs together, make a splint or carry equipment.

 CAT (Combat Application Tourniquet)